jhu-library-applications/umlaut_borrow_direct/README.md

       library_symbol: YOURSYMBOL
       find_item_patron_barcode: a_generic_barcode_that_can_be_used_for_FindItem_lookups
       html_query_base_url: https://example.edu/borrow_direct
+      #
+      # Optional params
+      # disable BD api entirely:
+      use_bd_api: false
+      # Set timeout for BD api in seconds (default 20 seconds)
+      http_timeout: 10
-      # optionally log all BD API calls for analysis
+      # log all BD API calls for analysis
       bd_api_log_level: info
 ~~~

-If you want to take account of local availability (TBD), you want a priority
+If you want to take account of local availability, you want to use a priority
-level after your local holdings lookup service.
+level later than your local holdings lookup service.

 html_query_base_url is the URL for a local script that does auth and redirect to BD.
 Your local script needs to pass on the `query` query param too.
 (Have different